(I61.3) Intracerebral haemorrhage in brain stem

 Treatment and Medical Assistance

-Main goal of the treatment: To reduce inflammation and reduce symptoms of ulcerative proctitis.
+Main goal of the treatment: To reduce the pressure in the brain stem and reduce the risk of further bleeding.

 Icon